 Birch vs. Hickory Hardness

 A wood's hardness is measured by its Janka Rating.
 You can take a look at the whole chart to see how measurements like oak versus hickory hardwood floors compare.
 The higher the rating, the harder the wood is.
-Janka measures impact, though, not scratching.
-So while some woods have a high Janka rating, they won't dent very easily, but they may still easily scuff after some wear and tear.
+Janka measures resistance to impact, so woods have a high Janka rating, might not dent very easily but they can still suffer scuffs after years of wear and tear.

 Hickory is near the top of the chart with a rating of 1820 and is one of the hardest woods commercially available.
 It's durable and dense, which makes it more resistant to scratching than some more porous varieties.